 Here are some sex worker-specific services: Confide provides support for sex workers of all genders.
 Sex workers can also contact the National Ugly Mugs scheme or Ugly Mugs Ireland.
 Ugly Mugs Ireland also have a directory of sex worker-friendly services in Ireland and Scotland here.
 For sex workers in Scotland, SCOT-PEP has a directory of services here.

 There are a number of services for LGBTQI+ survivors.
 Galop provide support for LGBT+ survivors of hate crime, domestic abuse and sexual violence, and also support survivors who have had problems with the police.
 Information about domestic abuse services is here, sexual violence services here and hate crime support here.
-Broken Rainbow provides support for LGBT people experiencing domestic abuse.
 LGBT Switchboard is a national helpline that can connect survivors to services.
 The Bi Survivors Network runs fortnightly online chats.
 Fearless provides support for LGBTQI+ people and straight/cis men in Scotland who have experienced domestic abuse.

 Southall Black Sisters give support to Black women and other women of colour who have experienced domestic and other gender-based violence.
 Against Rape is the joint website of the Black Women’s Rape Action Project and Women Against Rape.
 Both organisations are based on self-help and provide support, legal information and advocacy for women and girls, including asylum seekers, who have suffered sexual, domestic and/or racist violence.
+Hersana offers support for Black femme survivors of gendered violence, and is explicitly trans-inclusive.
+The Angelou Centre offers a range of holistic women-only services for black and minoritised women across the North East, and is also explicitly trans-inclusive.
 Imkaan do not offer direct support, but have a list of organisations here which support Black women and other women of colour who have experienced sexual and domestic violence.
-BAWSO offer support to Black survivors and survivors of colour in Wales (women-only).
+BAWSO offer support to Black survivors and survivors of colour in Wales.
 Shakti Women’s Aid offer support to Black women, women of colour and children in Scotland experiencing domestic abuse.
 The Muslim Women’s Network provides support for Muslim women experiencing or at risk of abuse.

 There are a number of services for disabled people.
 Disabled Survivors Unite is a UK-based, user-led organisation creating change for survivors of abuse and sexual violence.
 Respond provide support for neurodiverse children and adults who have experienced abuse and/or trauma (all genders).
 DeafHope offer support to Deaf people experiencing domestic abuse.
 Stay Safe East supports Deaf and disabled survivors of hate crime, domestic and sexual abuse (casework in Waltham Forest and Newnham areas of London only).